google/oss-fuzz/docs/faq.md

 We will reconsider the Github issue tracker once the [access control feature](https://github.com/isaacs/github/issues/37) is available.

-## Why do you require a Google account e-mail for authentication ?
+## Why do you require a Google account e-mail for authentication?

 Our [ClusterFuzz](clusterfuzz.md) fuzzing infrastructure and [issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) require a Google account for authentication.
 Note that an alternate email address associated with a Google acount does not work, it has to be a Google account email.